loader

 Selected alternatives for you

-Classic loop hike from Cason di Lanza Pass, with beautiful via ferrata, to explore the line of trenches dating back to World War I on Mount Zermula.
+Classic circular hike from Passo di Cason di Lanza, with a beautiful via ferrata, to explore the trench line dating back to the First World War on Monte Zermula.

 difficult